jeffersonoliveira-dev/electron-react-sqlite-boilerplate/README.md

 # electron-react-sqlite-boilerplate

-An Electron application with React and TypeScript
+An Boilerplate using Electron application with React with TypeScript and sqlite3

+it doesnt need to be compiled with binaries.

 ## Recommended IDE Setup